 In the “How Do You Want to Pay (Employee Name)” option, select “Direct Deposit” in the drop-down menu.
 Then, enter the account and routing numbers listed on the employee’s voided check(s).
 Be sure to double-check the numbers before clicking “Done,” or your employees could experience a delay in receiving their first deposit.

 5. Send Your First QuickBooks Direct Deposit

-After your business bank information is confirmed and your employees’ data has been entered, you can start sending electronic payroll deposits.
+After your business bank information has been confirmed and all of your employees’ data has been entered into QuickBooks Payroll, you can start sending electronic payroll deposits.
 You can enjoy same- or next-day deposits, depending on your chosen plan.

-If you’re a QuickBooks Desktop Payroll user, the overall process to set up direct deposit for your business is the same as online QuickBooks Payroll users follow; the logistics are just a little different, and there are few extra steps.
-For instance, you’ll go through the “Employees” menu, “My Payroll Services,” and then to “Activate Deposit.”
-You’ll need to review your company information, including bank account details, in the “Verify Your Company Information” section.
-Use the “Edit” button if you need to enter any information or make changes.
+If you’re a QuickBooks Desktop Payroll user, the overall process to set up direct deposits for your business is the same as what online QuickBooks Payroll users follow.
+However, the system’s menu and/or button selections are just a little different, plus there are a few extra steps.

 In order to review the details of the direct deposit service, you have to select “View Agreement.”
-Once you agree to the terms, you’ll answer questions in the “Check Security Limits” section and submit.
+Once you agree to the terms, you have to answer questions in the “Check Security Limits” section and then submit.
 Similar to how it’s handled with QuickBooks Payroll’s online service, the provider will send a test transaction to your business bank account that you need to verify.

-You can set up QuickBooks direct deposit by following a few simple steps.
-Just be sure to have your company and bank account information along with your employees’ bank account information nearby to prevent processing delays.
-Once your direct deposit setup is complete, you can start sending same- or next-day paychecks as often as you needed.
+By following five simple steps, you can easily set up your QuickBooks Payroll direct deposit.
+Just be sure to have all of your company and bank account information, including your employees’ bank account details, ready to prevent processing delays.
+Once you have successfully completed the setup process, you can start sending same- or next-day paychecks to employees.